Duke Dumont

-Biography
+Career

 2007–2011: Career beginnings

-Duke's early career was mentored by Switch (who has produced for Beyoncé, M.I.A., Santigold) and he made his name remixing pop songs, including Lily Allen's "The Fear", Mystery Jets' "Two Doors Down" and Bat for Lashes' "Daniel".
+Duke's early career was mentored by Switch (who has produced for Beyoncé, M.I.A. and Santigold) and he made his name remixing pop songs, including Lily Allen's "The Fear", Mystery Jets' "Two Doors Down" and Bat for Lashes' "Daniel".

 In March 2007, he released his first EP, the Regality EP for Turbo Recordings which was followed in August 2008 by The Dominion Dubs EP on Dubsided.
 Duke mixed the 2010 FabricLive.51 compilation album for Fabric.

 In 2011, he moved out of London to the Hertfordshire countryside to focus on original material.

 2012–2019: Breakthrough

 In 2012, Duke released two EPs on Tiga's Turbo Recordings, For Club Play Only Vol. 1 and Vol. 2, which were played on radio by Annie Mac and Fearne Cotton on BBC Radio 1 and Trevor Nelson on BBC Radio 1Xtra.
 In the same year, he remixed AlunaGeorge's "Your Drums, Your Love" and Santigold's "The Keepers".

 On 31 March 2013, Dumont released the single, "Need U (100%)".
-The song features vocals from Sierra Leonean-born British singer A*M*E. The song has topped the UK Singles Chart and also charted in Belgium and the Netherlands.
-The official music video, directed by Ian Robertson and starring Rique, has over 37 million YouTube views.
+The song features vocals from Sierra Leonean-born British singer A*M*E. The song has topped the UK singles chart and also charted in Belgium and the Netherlands.
+The official music video, directed by Ian Robertson and starring Rique, has more than 37 million YouTube views.

 On 1 July 2013, Pitchfork premiered Duke Dumont's new album track, "Hold On", featuring vocals from British singer-songwriter MNEK.

-On 6 December 2013, Annie Mac premiered Duke Dumont's official single, "I Got U".
+On 6 December 2013, Annie Mac premiered Dumont's official single "I Got U".
 The single was released as the second single from his forthcoming debut studio album in 2014.
-The single, "I Got U", reached number one on the UK Singles Chart.
-The song, samples the song, "My Love Is Your Love".
-Dumont was inspired by the original recording of the song by Whitney Houston, saying: "It's one of my favourite Whitney songs, especially the later Whitney period.
-It got to a point [during the recording process] where I thought maybe it might be worth bringing a singer in and changing it but I thought you know what, out of respect as [the track] started off working the song around "My Love Is Your Love" I kept it in."
+The single, "I Got U", reached number one on the UK singles chart.
+The song interpolates the 1998 song "My Love Is Your Love" by American singer Whitney Houston.
+Dumont was inspired by the song, saying: "It's one of my favourite Whitney songs, especially the later Whitney period.
+It got to a point [during the recording process] where I thought maybe it might be worth bringing a singer in and changing it but I thought you know what, out of respect as [the track] started off working the song around "My Love Is Your Love", I kept it in."

-In August 2014, Duke Dumont released "Won't Look Back", which reached number two on the UK Singles Chart.
+In August 2014, Duke Dumont released "Won't Look Back", which reached number two on the UK singles chart.

 In February 2015, "I Got U" was nominated for "Best Dance Recording" at the 57th Annual Grammy Awards.

-At the end of July 2015, he released "Ocean Drive", from the EP, Blasé Boys Club Pt.
+At the end of July 2015, he released "Ocean Drive", from the EP Blasé Boys Club Pt.
 1.

-On 15 July 2015, during an interview with Annie Mac on BBC Radio 1, Duke Dumont said that he would be releasing two new singles, "Be Here" and "Worship" from the EP, For Club Play Only Pt.
+On 15 July 2015, during an interview with Annie Mac on BBC Radio 1, Duke Dumont said that he would be releasing two new singles, "Be Here" and "Worship" from the EP For Club Play Only Pt.
 4. It was released by Defected Records on 1 August 2016.